freezefawn/pluralsurvivalguide/communication.md

 #### Signatures

-One technique for identification and visualization in this manner is by training signatures.
+One technique for identification and visualization of your headmates is by training signatures.
 Signatures are condensed collections of sensory associations of a given headmate- for example a specific color, a spatial direction, an ideal form of theirs, a specific scent or item and so forth called up together.

 With a signature, you can then have a clearer picture of the headmate you are trying to contact, and may in turn have both an easier time both hearing a message from them without it getting lost in the noise and an easier time sending a message in the correct direction.